SlitherinPython/cs50-final-project/README.md

 *Added transitions* <br>
 I added transitions using the past methods and a new css library.
 Audio in between transitions is still pending.

+**Day 6:**

+*Added audio between timer/music transitions*
+I looked for a few suitable sound effects online and added the appropriate delays for the music to play properly between transitions.

-- Settings file (Demo mode, colours)
+- Settings file (Demo mode, colours, immediately start timer)